 It dawned on me a severance package can be valued like a risk asset (stocks, bonds, real estate etc).
 The value of a severance package can go up or down based on its projected income, your need for a financial buffer, and your ability to negotiate properly.

-Enhanced federal unemployment benefits since the pandemic began have helped save millions of Americans from financial ruin.
-For those of you who are strategically looking to leave your job, enhanced federal unemployment benefits have also increased the value of a severance package.
+For those of you who are strategically looking to leave your job, enhanced federal unemployment benefits increased the value of a severance package during the heart of the pandemic.
 After all, unemployment benefits are a key income stream that come with a severance package.

 Never Quit Your Job Please